Why Vision Screening is Not Enough

 The Importance of Visual Skills in Learning

 However, these vision skills can be improved through vision therapy.
-Contact The Vision Therapy Center at New Baltimore Optometry today to learn how vision therapy can help you or your child develop important vision skills.
+Contact The Vision Therapy Center at New Baltimore Optometry today to learn how vision therapy can help you or your child develop these essential vision skills.

 Vision and Sports Performance